DockerHub

 We can then register the container registry and use it in our active stack:

 Additionally, we'll need to log in to the container registry so Docker can pull and push images.
-This will require your DockerHub account name and either your password or preferably a personal access tokenarrow-up-right.
+This will require your DockerHub account name and either your password or preferably a [personal access token](https://docs.docker.com/docker-hub/access-tokens/).